0xAtrotos/mcheck/README.md

 Todo:
 -----
-1. Return file size
-2. Compare file size on disk with expected file size
+1. Compare file size on disk with expected file size
-3. Compare modify date with current date and report out of date files
+2. Compare modify date with current date and report out of date files
    - i.e. in the case of checking backups, this can indicate which backups have failed or haven't finished yet